marcosdovale/VideoConsoleController/README.md

 # VideoConsoleController
-This is an exercise of CSS3 and HTML5
+This is a CSS3 and HTML5 exercise where we are implementing a Nintendo controller using these technologies.